aspecker/Hoth-or-not/README.md

 * Note- ask jared to break down get/post requests
 * ask him why they are both named post

+###TO DOSs for Wednesday
+* finish results page and integrate generate score function
+* connect html pages to each other
+* work on getting the jss to target correct html
+* additional animations and styling
+* figure out ideal way to generate images for each character

 ### Tuesday 3/6/18 Notes
 * redesign html according to new wireframe
 * continue working on firebase to allow it to alter the correct data